In this post, I will provide tips to get a misdemeanor or felony expungement in California.

 - It has been one year since your arrest

 Yes, but only if you did not serve state prison time for the offense, which is unlikely.
 And even if you are able to have it expunged, it counts as a strike if you are subsequently convicted of a serious crime.
-A second strike will double your sentence and a third will result in a sentence of 25 years to life.

 People who have served time in the California state prison (because of a court sentence or because they violated their probation) cannot expunge their convictions in California.
 These people must apply for a certificate of rehabilitation or a Governors pardon.

 Once your petition is filed and there are no objections to it, you can expect to receive the order of expungement within 2-3 months.
 It may take a few more months before criminal databases will remove your record of conviction.

 You are only required to disclose an expunged record if:

 - Applying for a professional or state license